 Dr. Natarajan received his B.A. in Molecular & Cell Biology from the University of California, Berkeley (2004), M.D. from the University of California, San Francisco (2008), and M.M.Sc. in Biomedical Informatics from Harvard Medical School (2015).
 He completed internship and residency in Internal Medicine at Brigham & Women’s Hospital (2011) and cardiovascular diseases fellowship at Massachusetts General Hospital (2015).
 He completed post-doctral training in human genetics at the Massachusetts General Hospital and Broad Institute of Harvard & MIT.

 Cardiac arrhythmias are a leading cause of morbidity and sudden death, and collectively constitute a substantial public health problem.
-We are focused on understanding the inherited basis of cardiac arrhythmias and applying discoveries to improve outcomes in patients with these conditions.
-Our research spans disciplines involving human genetics and epidemiology.
+We are focused on understanding the mechanisms of arrhythmias, identifying individuals at risk, and intervening to improve health outcomes.
+Our group comprises a large and collaborative multi-disciplinary team focused on improving cardiovascular health by leveraging human genetics, prediction modeling, and clinical trials.
 Several areas of active investigation include:

-Determining the genetic basis of heritable arrhythmias: Using genotyping and sequencing techniques, we aim to determine genetic factors that underlie atrial fibrillation and arrhythmias associated with sudden cardiac arrest, including the long QT syndrome, Brugada syndrome, arrhythmogenic ventricular cardiomyopathy, catecholaminergic polymorphic ventricular tachycardia, dilated cardiomyopathy, left ventricular noncompaction, and others.
+Determining the genetic basis of arrhythmias: Using genotyping and sequencing techniques, we aim to determine genetic factors that underlie atrial fibrillation, bradyarrhythmias, and sudden cardiac arrest.
+We leverage rare disease collections and large-scale biorepositories to perform genetic discovery.

 Our laboratory is primarily interested in the clinical expression and molecular etiology of human aortic aneurysm.
 Aneurysm represents the anatomic expression of aortic organ failure with dilation and eventual tear; an event termed “dissection” associated with high mortality.
 In our research we use human and murine genetics as well as animal modeling to investigate the etiology and pathologic progression of inherited and sporadic aortic disease.
 Through our findings we hope to discover better diagnostics and novel therapies for patients with aneurysmal conditions.